miroslavpejic85/mirotalk/README.md

 - `Allow` to use the camera and microphone
 - `Click` the first button to copy the url and then share it
 - `Wait` someone to join for video conference

+## Room

+- You can also create a room by going to https://mirotalk.herokuapp.com/your-room-name-goes-here
+- if you not specified, a random name will bill created

 ## Quick start